 - 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) is compressible and warm; quilt-through construction keeps down in place

 - Full-length zipper with wind flap and reflective webbing pull; zipper garage protects chin

 - Two zippered handwarmer pockets with reflective webbing pulls

-- Spandex binding around cuff and elasticized back hem keep cold out
+- Spandex binding around cuffs and elasticized back hem keep cold out

 - Hand-me-down ID label